 1. Embrace the Cloud

 The benefits for businesses adopting the cloud extend far beyond just budgeting.
-Cloud computing gives you access to systems, software and data at any time, from any device, no matter your location.
+Using the cloud gives you access to systems, software and data at any time, from any device, no matter your location.
 In terms of your finances and budget, these are some of the benefits of cloud-based systems:

 – No need to hire in-house engineers, as customer service and support is offered remotely and (normally) as part of your subscription.